-ADDITIONAL CRITERIA: 3.1.
-Workforce support

-DETERMINATION PROCESS: 5 points will be granted to applicants that provide plans to commit to additional workforce support, as described in Section 2.8.2, during their pregualification application.
-An optional question regarding workforce support plans will be included in the pregualification application; responses should describe the set of measures that applicants will take to foster and recruit a qualified workforce for their projects.
+Additional criteria Maximum points available Determination process 3.1.
+Workforce support 5 5 points will be granted to applicants that provide plans to commit to additional workforce support, as described in Section 2.8.2, during their prequalification application.
+An optional question regarding workforce support plans will be included in the prequalification application; responses should describe the set of measures that applicants will take to foster and recruit a qualified workforce for their projects.
 ARConnect reserves the right to review workforce support plans for feasibility and send comments back to applicants for revisions, should the workforce support plans prove insufficient.

-Applicants can receive points for any combination of the below measures, which together present a comprehensive plan for meeting their workforce needs:
+Applicants can receive points for any combination of the below measures, which together present a comprehensive plan for meeting their workforce needs: Collaboration with apprenticeship programs offering support services such as project management resources, computing services, and back-end administration Commitment to hiring a local workforce, with particular focus on rural and high-poverty areas Financial support from sub-grantee for statewide centers providing wraparound services, including child care,

-- Collaboration with apprenticeship programs offering support services such as project management resources, computing services, and back-end administration - Commitment to hiring a local workforce, with particular focus on rural and high-poverty areas - Financial support from sub-grantee for statewide centers providing wraparound services, including childcare, transportation, and mentorship for employees on BEAD-related projects - Provision of training programs for software, radio frequency, and field engineers through scholarships and student stipends at community colleges - Implementation of in-house training and certification programs covering areas such as fiber optics, cybersecurity, and other telecommunications and broadband digital skills - Facilitation of guaranteed letters of commitment with state technical colleges, demonstrating good-faith efforts through letters of intent to hire Arkansan graduates - Proposals to identity new sources of workforce, such as recent graduates and ex-convict populations

-ADDITIONAL CRITERIA: 3.2 Scale of geographic coverage MAXIMUM POINTS AVAILABLE: 5

-DETERMINATION PROCESS: Applicants will score additional points, up to a maximum of 5 points, for proposing project areas that cover a larger number of locations (BSLs and CAIs) within a given county.
+Additional criteria Maximum points available Determination process transportation, and mentorship for employees on BEAD-related projects Provision of training programs for software, radio frequency, and field engineers through scholarships and student stipends at community colleges Implementation of in-house training and certification programs covering areas such as fiber optics, cybersecurity, and other telecommunications and broadband digital skills Facilitation of guaranteed letters of commitment with state technical colleges, demonstrating good-faith efforts through letters of intent to hire Arkansan graduates.
+Proposals to identity new sources of workforce, such as recent graduates and ex-convict populations.
+3.2 Scale of geographic coverage 5 Applicants will score additional points, up to a maximum of 5 points, for proposing project areas that cover a larger number of locations (BSLs and CAIs) within a given county.
 Applicants will indicate which counties are included in their bids.
 ARConnect will identify the county with the largest number of locations served by the applicant's bid or identify any county within a bid where 100% of eligible locations are served by the bid.
 Any applicant serving 100% of locations within any county in their bid will receive 5 points.
-Any applicants serving less than 100% of locations in their covered counties will be awarded points as follows:

-Points available for the number of locations served by the proposed bid:

-Number of locations within a county with the most coverage
+Any applicants serving less than 100% of locations in their covered counties will be awarded points as follows: Points available for the number of locations served by the proposed bid 12 No. of locations within a county with the most coverage Points 3,000 5 2,000 4